-A. The contact must be initiated from the front of the opponent's torso.

-i.
-The front of the torso is defined by a 180 degree straight plane bisecting the player at the middle of both shoulders.

-ii.
-To be considered to the front of the opponent, the navel of the player initiating contact must be in front of this 180 degree plane when contact is initiated.

-iii.
-As long as the body of the contacting player is positioned in this manner the actual point of contact may occur at any legal part of the opponent's torso, arms, or legs above the knee.

-B. Once contact has been legally established, a player may continue contact even when it results in contact from behind, so long as contact is not broken.

-i.
-This includes changing the type of contact.

-C. If a player initiates contact by leading with their back, the opposing player may continue the contact and there is no foul.

-D. If a player spins or turns just prior to contact, causing the opposing player to initiate contact from behind, there is no foul for contact from behind provided the contacting player did not have reasonable time to react to the spin and completely avoid contact.

-E. If a player outruns or runs by an opponent attempting to initiate contact and the contact is initiated from behind, this is still a foul.
+- A. The contact must be initiated from the front of the opponent's torso. - i.
+The front of the torso is defined by a flat plane bisecting the player at the middle of both shoulders. - ii.
+To be considered to the front of the opponent, the navel of the player initiating contact must be in front of this flat plane when contact is initiated. - iii.
+As long as the body of the contacting player is positioned in this manner the actual point of contact may occur at any legal part of the opponent's torso, arms, or legs above the knee. - B. Once contact has been legally established, a player may continue contact even when it results in contact from behind, so long as contact is not broken. - i.
+This includes changing the type of contact. - C. If a player initiates contact by leading with their back, the opposing player may continue the contact and there is no foul. - D. If a player spins or turns just prior to contact, causing the opposing player to initiate contact from behind, there is no foul for contact from behind provided the contacting player did not have reasonable time to react to the spin and completely avoid contact. - E. If a player outruns or runs by an opponent attempting to initiate contact and the contact is initiated from behind, this is still a foul.

-• Penalty: standard contact penalty-illegal contact from behind i.
-This includes using an arm, without pushing, to prevent an opponent from moving toward oneself.
+Penalty: standard contact penalty-illegal contact from behind